cdklabs/cdk-nag/README.md

 ## Rules and Property Overrides

 In some cases L2 Constructs do not have a native option to remediate an issue and must be fixed via [Raw Overrides](https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html#cfn_layer_raw).
 Since raw overrides take place after template synthesis these fixes are not caught by cdk-nag.
-In this case you should remediate the issue and suppress the issue like in the following example.
+In this case you should remediate the issue and acknowledge the rule.

 <details>
   <summary>Example) Property Overrides</summary>